 |~6||Wizards not registered with the guild (criminals, foreign spies, a high priest who quit the guild for religious reasons, and etc)|

 There are two Gate Maintainers(age 4d+20, with DX 12+, Aid, Literacy, Create Gate, Staff, Ward), two Journeymen(age 2d+18) and eight Apprentices(age 1d+15) on duty for every 100 passengers per hour through the Gate Station.
 Use the Wizard map.
-The wizards are sitting reading books on a platform raised two yards above the floor in the two center megahexes (with stairs down to the two megahexes that are adjacent to both platform megahexes).
+The wizards are sitting (and studying for Journeyman examinations, or assisting with these studies) on a platform raised two yards above the floor in the two center megahexes (with stairs down to the two megahexes that are adjacent to both platform megahexes).
 The south wall of the raised platform has a door with stairs down to a lower level with a supply closet, breakroom and bathroom.
 The marked entry hexes are the street entrances, with one guard per entrance.
 The eight edge megahexes that aren't adjacent to the entryways or the central platform each have an armed guard (who collects $1 per figure fare, coming or going) and a gate to a different location.
 In addition to the 22 personnel on duty there will be 2d-4 random passengers passing through the station at any given moment.
 Each Gate Maintainer casts Ward on each gate and entrance to this large room at the start of each shift.
 On the other side of each gate is another Gate Station or a guard post.
 In either case there will be another guard there who collects another $1 for a minimum trip cost of $2.
-The average shift-week (8 hours * 5 days) will operate at 50% capacity and so collect 50 * 8 * 5 = $2000 in fares while paying out $1400 in payroll.
+The average shift-week (8 hours * 5 days) will operate at 50% capacity and so collect 50 * 8 * 5 = $2000 in fares while paying out $1400 in payroll and $200 in rent.

 The four Gate Stations in Dran (Dranning, Tro, Bordre and Canigli) employ a total of 16 adult wizards, 2.4% of all active wizards in Dran.
 They also employ 32 child apprentices, 40% of the recent Dranning graduates.